Is It Safe To Drink From Galvanized Pipes?

 Other Plumbing Issues Due to Galvanized Pipes

-For example, some taps can have more pressure than others because of inconsistent erosion.
-Furthermore, you can have discolored water that often looks brownish-reddish in color.
-Sometimes, water can flow through your taps.
+Furthermore, discolored water, often brownish-reddish in color, can sometimes flow through your taps.
 The erosion can lead to full-blown leaks in the pipes, and the water can damage the ceilings and walls.

 Make your Home Safe